anne-tanne/social-computing-fs22/README.md

 **Spring Semester 2022**

-In this repository you can find all the code we used for data retrieval, data cleaning and data analysis.
+Group 7 - Samuel Rauh, Anne-Sophie Skarabis, Robin Hany, Joel Meier, Mathis Weber

-blablabl
+This repository contains all the code files we used to collect the data.
+Furthermore, all files with the data sets we used can be found here in .JSON and .CSV file format.

 ## Demo